98th Flying Training Squadron: Strategic Air Command

-Activated at Carswell Air Force Base, Texas in 1949 and became a Convair B-36 Peacemaker strategic bombardment squadron.
+The squadron was activated at Carswell Air Force Base, Texas in December 1948 as a Convair B-36 Peacemaker strategic bombardment squadron.

-In 1959 was reassigned to SAC's 4123d Strategic Wing, being re-equipped with Boeing B-52E Stratofortress intercontinental heavy bombers.
-Moved to Clinton-Sherman Air Force Base, Oklahoma by SAC to disperse its heavy bomber force.
-Conducted worldwide strategic bombardment training missions and providing nuclear deterrent.
-Was inactivated in 1963 when SAC inactivated its strategic wings, replacing them with permanent Air Force controlled wings.
-Squadron was inactivated with aircraft/personnel/equipment being transferred to the 6th Bombardment Squadron, which was simultaneously activated.
+In 1959, the squadron was reassigned to Strategic Air Command (SAC)'s 4123d Strategic Wing, and was re-equipped with Boeing B-52E Stratofortress intercontinental heavy bombers.
+It moved to Clinton-Sherman Air Force Base, Oklahoma in SAC's program to disperse its heavy bomber force.
+The squadron conducted worldwide strategic bombardment training missions and provided nuclear deterrent. it was inactivated in 1963 when SAC inactivated its strategic wings, replacing them with permanent Air Force controlled wings.
+Its aircraft, personneland equipment were transferred to the 6th Bombardment Squadron, which was simultaneously activated.

 Pilot training

 The squadron was reactivated in 1988 as an undergraduate pilot training squadron at Williams Air Force Base, Arizona, and equipped with the Cessna T-37 Tweet.
 It was inactivated in 1992 with the closure of Williams.